-Here, we document the possibilities for further development of the Permafrost\cci algorithm, which is implemented on the Saga supercomputing cluster in Trondheim, Norway.
+Here, we document the possibilities for further development of the Permafrost_cci algorithm, which is at present implemented on the Saga supercomputing cluster in Trondheim, Norway.
 Compared to published studies using similar ground thermal models (e.g. Jafarov et al., 2012), the computational effort ECV processing is considerably higher due to the global focus at the relatively high spatial resolution of 1km, so that model tuning is considerably more difficult than in most previous efforts.
 The plan must therefore be considered tentative and will be adapted further according to intermediate results achieved.

-The Permafrost\cci algorithm facilitates production of the Permafrost ECV at 1km pixel size including a representation of subgrid variability with a model ensemble.
-While the main processing chain relies on MODIS LST data, a demonstrator product using newly released Temperature\cci data sets instead will be presented in year 3.
+The Permafrost_cci algorithm facilitates production of the Permafrost ECV at 1km pixel size including a representation of subgrid variability with a model ensemble.
 Here, we provide detailed information on the different steps of the processing chain, as well as possible modifications.

 - Download of all required raw input data sets and establishment of an input archive on the Norwegian NIRD (National e-Infrastructure for Research Data; documentation.sigma2.no/storage/nird.html) storage facility.
 The download of MODIS LST and all other data sets required for the processing chain has been completed.
 One major challenge is that the data sets on NIRD cannot directly be accessed from the Saga HPC cluster, which needs to be addressed in the future to improve the processing speed.
-However, this is contingent on hardware changes of the Sigma2 company responsible for HPC operations in Norway, so it is beyond the control of Permafrost\cci.
-For the demonstrator product, several new data sets must be downloaded, especially newly produced data from Temperature\cci data sets, which creates significant challenges in the overlap period when both MODIS LST and Temperature\cci data sets must be stored. - Compilation of a workload distribution system, which splits the processing in parallel jobs that can run optimally on the cores of the HPC cluster.
+However, this is contingent on hardware changes of the Sigma2 company responsible for HPC operations in Norway, so it is beyond the control of Permafrost_cci.
+For the demonstrator product, several new data sets must be downloaded, especially remotely sensed land surface temperatures from LST_cci.
+In CCI+ iteration 2, the Permafrost_cci processing chain will be transformed to use LST_cci data sets, which creates significant challenges in the transition period when both MODIS LST and LST cci data sets must be stored. - Compilation of a workload distribution system, which splits the processing in parallel jobs that can run optimally on the cores of the HPC cluster.
 The workload distribution system takes both the sequential runtime on each core and the required memory per core into account.
 It includes both the preprocessing and the actual CryoGrid CCI simulations.
 This workload system has been implemented and tested in year 1 on the Abel Supercomputing cluster in Oslo, Norway, and it has been successfully moved to the new Saga cluster in Trondheim, Norway, for year 2 processing, which makes a partial redesign necessary.
 Saga offers an improved performance over Abel (e.g. 40 instead of 16 cores per node), and the additional development has resulted in a reduced computation time.
-In the near future (in particular year 3 of Permafrost\cci), further changes of the HPC environment are not expected.
+In the future, further changes of the HPC environment are expected, with Saga to be decommissioned in 2024.
+However, as processing is expected to continue within the Norwegian supercomputing infrastructure, the next-generation HPC cluster replacing Saga will be suitable for Permafrost_cci processing as compatibility with its predecessors is generally ensured.